 The financial statements of the Authority have been prepared on the accrual basis of accounting using the economic resources measurement focus.
-Revenues, expenses, gains, losses, assets, and liabilities from exchange and exchange-like transactions are recognized when the exchange transaction takes place.
+Revenues, expenses, gains, losses, assets, deferred outflows of resources, and liabilities from exchange and exchange-like transactions are recognized when the exchange transaction takes place.
 Voluntary nonexchange transactions are recognized when all applicable eligibility requirements are met.
 Operating revenues and expenses include exchange transactions.
 Investment income and voluntary nonexchange transactions are included in nonoperating revenues and expenses.